-And while it may seem like a good problem to have, having too much of your savings sitting in cash can be an issue, especially when you are investing for long-term goals such as retirement.
-To determine the role of cash in your financial life and how much you should have, we use the acronym “USES”:
+We know it’s important to have cash available for our everyday spending needs as well as the inevitable “rainy day.”
+While it may seem like a good problem to have, having too much of your savings sitting in cash can be an issue, especially when you are investing for long-term goals such as retirement..

 By ensuring you have each of the USES areas covered, you can better focus on your longer-term goals, including preparing for retirement and paying for education.
 Schedule some time now with your financial advisor to review your USES of cash.
-If you have your cash needs covered as outlined in the USES framework, then it’s important to focus on the growth necessary to help achieve your long-term investment goals.